 The mission of the Social Justice Network (SJN) is to repair the world (tikkun olam) by motivating and educating our congregation to service and advocacy.

 This season as we focus on teshuva – repentance and second chances – help bring a second chance to others.
 Currently, Florida has one of the most punitive disenfranchisement policies in the country, permanently barring people with past felony convictions from ever voting, even more than 1.6 Floridians – including more than one in five African Americans – from voting.

-We are collecting signatures to ensure that the Florida Voting Rights Restoration for Felons Initiative is on the 2018 ballot.
+In the fall, we collected enough signatures to ensure that the Florida Voting Rights Restoration for Felons Initiative would be on the 2018 ballot.
+After that success, we are shifting our focus to advocating for the referendum’s success in the polls.
 If passed, it would restore the right to vote to people with prior felony convictions upon completion of their sentences, except those convicted of murder or a sexual offense.

 “Nothing speaks more to citizenship than being able to vote.”10% of Floridians can’t vote because of a prior felony conviction.
 This activist, who was formerly incarcerated himself, is fighting to give them a voice.

 Posted by Rise Up on Tuesday, March 6, 2018